kishanrajput23/Java-Projects-Collections/Data Visualisation/Readme.md

 - Fitting routines using Minuit
 - GUI tools for easily editing plot attributes and for fitting

-#How to run
+## How to run
 Unzip src file

-Try out the [demo jar](https://github.com/gavalian/groot/raw/master/jars/GrootDemo.jar) and check out the examples on our [Wiki](https://github.com/gavalian/groot/wiki "GROOT Wiki").
+  Check out the examples on our [Wiki](https://github.com/gavalian/groot/wiki "GROOT Wiki").

 To run the example: Simply double click on the jar if you're a mac user, or if you're a linux user run ```java -jar GrootDemo.jar```